Battle of Gangwana

-The Battle of Gangwana was a military engagement fought between the Kingdom of Marwar and a combined army of the Jaipur Kingdom and the Mughal Empire in 1741.
+The battle of Gangwana was a military engagement fought between the Kingdom of Marwar and a combined army of the Jaipur Kingdom and the Mughal Empire in 1741.
 The battle resulted in a peace treaty favorable to Marwar and ended a period of Jaipur domination in what is now present day Rajasthan.

 Background

 Following a century of expansion, in the early 1700s the Mughal Empire entered a period of decline.
 Nader Shah's invasion of the Mughal Empire and the subsequent sack of Delhi in 1739 greatly reduced the prestige of the Mughal Emperor Muhammad Shah.
 Ongoing conflicts with the Maratha Empire to the south further sapped the ability of the Empire to govern itself.
 This military and political weakness resulted in more authority being given to the Rajas, whom had previously been considered Mughal vassals.
 Infighting and open warfare between smaller kingdoms soon erupted within the Mughal territories.

 One of the now empowered rajas was Jai Singh Kachwaha II of Jaipur.Starting in 1721 Jai embarked on a campaign of political and military conquest in northern India.
 Using his reformed army and political will, he annexed or vassalized many smaller Rajas.
 In 1727 he founded the Kingdom of Jaipur and soon after adopted a policy of intervention towards the domestic affairs of other Rajas.

-In the early 1700s two brothers of the Rathor Clan, Abhai Singh and Bakht Singh, dominated Marwar.
+In the early 1700s two brothers of the Rathor clan, Abhai Singh and Bakht Singh, dominated Marwar.
 The two brothers emerged victorious from a civil war in 1726 following their murder of their father, during which conflict they had employed Maratha soldiers against their opponents.
 These actions estranged them from the Mughal government, which was at the time embroiled in a conflict with the Marathas.
-Bakht Singh, the lord of Nagaur, decided in 1739 to force concessions from Bikaner, and called for his brother, then Raja of Marwar and Jodhpur, to assist him.
+In 1739 Bakht Singh, the lord of Nagaur, decided to force concessions from Bikaner, and called for his brother Abhai (then Raja of Marwar and Jodhpur) to assist him.

 The Raja of Bikaner appealed to Jai Singh for assistance after the Marwar army besieged his capital.
 Jai Singh sent a letter to Abhai requesting leniency for Bikaner, a request Abhai sharply refuted.
 Jaipur then threatened to invade Marwar unless hostilities were ended.
 Jai Singh also bribed Bakht Singh to sign a separate peace with Jaipur, turning him against his brother.
 Jai Singh then stationed his army close to Jodhpur and threatened to burn it to the ground unless the siege was lifted.
-Abhai was forced to relent, and signed a treaty according to which.:
+Abhai was forced to relent, and signed a treaty according to which: